Can I Refinance Without an Appraisal?

 Automated Valuation Method (AVM)

-Pros and Cons of an Appraisal vs. No Appraisal
+Pros and Cons of Skipping the Appraisal

 Pros

-• Simplifies the Process: No need to schedule an appraiser or prepare your home for evaluation.
+• Simplifies the process: No need to schedule an appraiser or prepare your home for evaluation.

 Cons